Ralim/IronOS/Documentation/Flashing.md

 1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
 2. Highly recommended updating `dfu-util` to the newest version.
 3. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
-4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
+4. Connect USB to PC, and USB-C to the back of Pinecil, keep holding (-) button down.
-5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
+5. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
-6. After the USB cable is connected at both ends, wait additional 10 seconds, then release the (-) button.
+6. After the USB cable is connected at both ends, wait ~10 seconds more, then release the (-) button.
 7. Open PowerShell or Command window.
 8. Change to the directory of the unzipped firmware files
-9. Using `dfu-util` you can flash the firmware using a command line like this:
+9. Using `dfu-util,`  flash the firmware using a command like this:

 ```
 dfu-util -D Pinecil_EN.dfu